club-1/unix-cloud/README.md

 # Propose a cloud application to our users.

-# Propose a cloud application to our users.

 ## Concept

 For many little servers , like the [chatons](https://chatons.org/fr), who are looking for a *google drive*, or *drop box* alternative tool for ther users, the choice is often to use something like *NextCloud*, that is quite a fully featured software (groupware).
 On the over hand, the only *web file managers* we've founded are meant to be manualy installed by each users.